blitzcode/rust-exp/README.md

 Experiments include...

-- **Software rasterizer** using half-space functions, doing perspective, sub-pixel and gamma correct, gap-less rasterization, a variety of shaders, switchable between vertex and pixel shading, does IBL based on pre-filtered irradiance cubemaps, has different scenes, many with baked ambient occlusion or radiosity
+- **Software rasterizer** using half-space functions, doing perspective and sub-pixel correct, gap-less rasterization, a variety of shaders, switchable between vertex and pixel shading, does IBL based on pre-filtered irradiance cubemaps, has different scenes, many with baked ambient occlusion or radiosity
 - Gravitational **N-Body simulation**, both a brute force O(N^2) and the O(n log n) Barnes-Hut algorithm are implemented, adjustable time step and cutoff criteria, rendering of alpha blended particles with tails, parallelized
 - The famous **'Game of Life' cellular automata**, with a reasonably optimized and parallelized implementation plus recallable patterns